BradHuang1999/cs246e-notes/Notes/problem_13.md

 `std::forward` calls `std::move` if its argument is an rvalue reference, else does nothing

+Now args is passed to T's ctor with lvalue/rvalue information preserved.

+The process is called `perfect forwarding`.

 ---

 [I want a vector of Posns <<](./problem_12.md) | [**Home**](../README.md) | [>> Memory management is hard](./problem_14.md)